-BP is permitted to terminate the BP Offtake Agreement if either: (i) the Company has not secured financing by December 31, 2021 which was extended to June 30, 2022 and then to March 31, 2023, for the total amount required to construct the Texas Facility; or (ii) commercial operations have not occurred within two years of the date by which the Company is required to secure the total amount of financing to construct the Facility.
-The Company has a good working relationship with BP and is continuing to provide BP with regular updates regarding the Texas Facility financing status and other project related advances.
+On April 3, 2023, BP notified the Company that it has terminated the BP Offtake Agreement due to BP's internal procedures and the Company not closing project financing by March 31, 2023.
+BP was permitted to terminate the BP Offtake Agreement if either: (i) the Company has not secured financing by December 31, 2021 which was extended to June 30, 2022 and then to March 31, 2023, for the total amount required to construct the Texas Facility; or (ii) commercial operations have not occurred within two years of the date by which the Company is required to secure the total amount of financing to construct the Facility.